ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Multi-channel audio and uncommon sample rates

 Many FLAC audio players are unable to render multi-channel audio or audio with an uncommon sample rate.
 While this is not a concern specific to the FLAC format, it is of note when requiring maximum compatibility with decoders.
-Unlike the previously mentioned interoperability considerations, this is one that cannot be satisfied without sacrificing the lossless nature of the FLAC format.
+Unlike the previously mentioned interoperability considerations, this is one where compatibility cannot be improved without sacrificing the lossless nature of the FLAC format.

 From a non-exhaustive inquiry, it seems that a non-negligible amount of players, especially hardware players, do not support audio with 3 or more channels or sample rates other than those considered common, see (#sample-rate-bits).

 For those players that do support and are able to render multi-channel audio, many do not parse and use the WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK tag (see (#channel-mask)).
-This too is an interoperability consideration that cannot be satisfied without sacrificing the lossless nature of the FLAC format.
+This too is an interoperability consideration where compatibility cannot be improved without sacrificing the lossless nature of the FLAC format.

 ## Changing audio properties mid-stream